israataha/astro-blog/src/content/blog/04-astro-sphere-writing-markdown/index.md

 ---
-title: "Astro Sphere: Writing Markdown"
+title: "Writing Markdown"
-summary: "Basic Markdown syntax that can be used when writing Markdown content in Astro Sphere."
+summary: "Basic Markdown syntax that can be used when writing Markdown content."
 date: "Mar 13 2024"
 draft: false
 tags:
   - Tutorial
   - Astro
-- Astro Sphere
   - Markdown
 ---

 ### Headings